everettprussak/CPSC354/Assignment1/README.md

 #### When using a negative number (-4) just write -4, it does not need parenthesis, however it coudl use it.
 #### When using squared function, write "4 squared" which will give you 16.
 In a function use "2 * 4 squared + 1" and that will be 33
 #### When using Absolute Value, it must simply start with | and end with | when you want the absolute value to take place.
 I had some errors with AbsValue before I made it the the operation with the most priority.
 This makes sense because it is very similar to parenthesis.
+#### Lastly, I did not implement anything to deal with diving by 0.
+There will be an error for 3/0, but everything else in division works as it should.